eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/_index.md

 ---
-title: How to trace an Arm-based system
+title: Trace an Arm-based system

 minutes_to_complete: 30

 who_is_this_for: Software developers who want to trace an Arm-based system.

 learning_objectives:
+    - Understand how trace works on your target
     - Understand which trace mode best fits your run environment
     - Know the different trace types available for your target
     - Understand what each trace type can be used for